remibremont/vscode-handlebars-mjml/README.md

 ## Features

 * Live preview for MJML files.
 Preview updates as you type.
 Preview based on [html-preview-vscode](https://github.com/tht13/html-preview-vscode).
+* Renders Handlebars expressions while previewing `<your file name>.mjml` using data provided in `<your file name>.sample.json` placed in the same folder.
+* The data provided to the handlebar context will be augmented with a `theme` property set to the content of the `email-theme.json` file if present in the same folder of your previewed mjml file, or `{}` otherwise.
 * Inline errors (squiggle underlines).
 Linter based on [atom-linter-mjml](https://github.com/mjmlio/atom-linter-mjml).
 * Export HTML file from MJML.
 * Copy the result HTML to clipboard.